Skip to main content

 The co-op grew out of existing student organizations and connections.

-Early students involved in these organizations were often involved in Bible study and Christian missionary (or "settlement") work.
-They went to San Francisco for this, where during the thirties they likely encountered mass labor organizing around socialist principles, and poverty and resistance in Chinatown.[5]
+Many students involved in these organizations participated in Bible study and Christian ministry.
+They went to San Francisco for this, where during the thirties they encountered mass labor organizing around socialist principles, and poverty and resistance in Chinatown.
+These interactions transformed the character of the YMCA and other groups.[5]

 The Knights of Labor had provided housing for striking workers in San Francisco and Oakland during the 1880s, and as the Great Depression set in, communal ideas remained at the forefront of Bay Area organizing and thinking.[6]